bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 {% include figure image_path="/assets/images/desmos-graph.png" alt="Inflection vs Turning point" caption="Never thought I would ever use Desmos to illustrate a point but here we are" %}

 When seeing things from a narrow frame of mind, it would be easy for us to sulk in a corner and whine about the unfairness of the world.
-But really, from a larger perspective, considering that C*vid-19 cases in Singapore have been largely clamped down and how we are able to mostly resume our club activities, we really got the better end of the bargain in this situation and there is nothing to complain about.
+But in actuality, from a larger perspective, considering that C*vid-19 cases in Singapore have been largely clamped down and how we are able to mostly resume our club activities, we really got the better end of the bargain in this situation and there is nothing to complain about.

 Ultimately, the best way to confront the chaotic universe is not to grasp harder at the external, as there will only be an eternal struggle to seek satisfaction from the ephemeral, self-worth from the superficial, and power over the uncontrollable.
 Rather, one should look inwards and find or *create* greater meaning in their actions, for the attitude towards life is the only freedom that no adversity can ever strip away.